 Thin hair tends to get oily fast -- there's just not enough of it to sop up the amount that your head produces.
 However, constant washing and blow drying will cause breakage.
 To counter this, dry shampoo is an absolute lifesaver.
 Not only does it keep your hair looking clean and smelling fresh, but the powder gives your roots a ton of body, especially if you tease them a bit as well.

 Although aerosol dry shampoos are really easy to use, I've found that they only last a couple weeks.
 Also, it's hard to apply the amount that I like (and let me tell you, I lay my dry shampoo on thick!).
-I've found that powder forms, like my favorite, Oscar Blandi Pronto Dry Shampoo (above), work best for me.
+I've found that powder forms, like my favorite, Oscar Blandi Pronto Dry Shampoo (right), work best for me.

 To apply dry shampoo, sprinkle a bit on your fingertips, flip your head upside down, and rub into your scalp in sections.
 Okay, so maybe an easier way to apply it is to use the convenient pointed nozzle and apply directly to your scalp, but I find that my way disperses the powder a lot more evenly.
 If you have dark hair, be sure to brush through so your hair doesn't look gray-ish!